EtorojahOkon/TrailLamp/README.md

 ```
 Here the request method is specified (TrailLamp currently supports only GET and POST requests)

-The first parameter is the relative routh path or url
+The first parameter is the relative route path or url

 The second parameter is the Controller name and the controller method separated by an @ sign
 Routes can also be called with functions.
 Eg